Fertility Enhancement Surgery

 Myomectomy

-Fibroids are non-cancerous growth that appear in the uterus.
-For women who have fibroid symptoms or have large fibroids that is distorting the uterine cavity causing infertility or recurrent miscarriages, myomectomy (removal of fibroids) is the best treatment option.
+Fibroids are non-cancerous growths that appear in the uterus.
+For women who have fibroid symptoms or have large fibroids that are distorting the uterine cavity causing infertility or recurrent miscarriages, myomectomy (removal of fibroids) is the best treatment option.
 Depending on the location, number and size of your fibroids, myomectomy can be done in a number different ways.
 It is important to note that while myomectomy is very effective, fibroids can regrow.

 Surgery of the fallopian tube